aflathorea/Hazard/README.md

 # Hazard
 Win a loto 6/49.<br>
 The algorithm has 2 ideas:<br>
-1. Rule 451, which says that the sets cannot combine infinitely and the comobinations follows a normal distribution.<br>
+1. Rule 451, which says that the sets cannot combine infinitely and the combinations follows a normal distribution.<br>
 2. Neighours, which says that the sets having a big number of neighbours in common 5 elements are favorites for winning.<br>
 Please read hazard.pdf to understand the system.<br>
 <br>